Automatic Licence Plate Recognition (ALPR)

 What is a hotlist?

-A hotlist is a list of licence plates that have been identified by the Ministry of Transportation (MTO), the Canadian Police Information Centre (CPIC), or the WPS as being of interest to police.
+A hotlist is a list of licence plates that have been identified by the Ministry of Transportation (MTO), the Canadian Police Information Centre (CPIC), or Windsor Police as being of interest to police.

 Why would a plate be added to the hotlist?